tailcallhq/tailcallhq.github.io/docs/discriminator.md

 ## Overview

 Discrimination in Tailcall is a mechanism to determine the type of an object in a GraphQL schema.
 It's used to resolve the `__typename` field of an object, which is essential for Union and Interface types.
-There are two types of discriminators in Tailcall: `KeyedDiscriminator` and `TypeFieldDiscriminator`.
+Tailcall has the following discrimination strategies: `KeyedDiscriminator` and `TypeFieldDiscriminator`.
 The `KeyedDiscriminator` is used by default but can be overwritten using the `@discriminate` directive.

 ## KeyedDiscriminator